Raicuparta/ditching-facebook-friends-with-js/README.md

 It may not look like it, but this string is four characters long:

-* 0: `\u00f0`
+* `\u00f0`
-* 1: `\u009f`
+* `\u009f`
-* 2: `\u0098`
+* `\u0098`
-* 3: `\u00a2`
+* `\u00a2`

 In JavaScript, `\u` is a prefix that denotes an escape sequence.
 This particular escape sequence starts with `\u`, followed by exactly four hexadecimal digits.
-It represents a Unicode character in UFT-16 format.
+It represents a Unicode character in UTF-16 format. *Note: [it's a bit more complicated than that](https://mathiasbynens.be/notes/javascript-encoding), but for the purposes of this article we can just consider everything as being UTF-16.*

 For instance, [the Unicode hex code of the capital letter S is `0053`](https://unicode-table.com/en/0053/).
 You can see how it works in JavaScript by typing `"\u0053"` in the console:

 ![JavaScript Console. "\u0053" as input, "S" as output](https://i.imgur.com/KfIY8Lc.png)

-Looking at the Unicode table again, we can see [the hex code for the crying emoji is `1F622`](https://unicode-table.com/en/1F622/).
+Looking at the Unicode table again, I see [the hex code for the crying emoji is `1F622`](https://unicode-table.com/en/1F622/).
 This is longer than four digits, so simply using `\u1F622` wouldn't work.
 There are two ways around this:

 * [UFT-16 surrogate pairs](https://en.wikipedia.org/wiki/UTF-16#U+010000_to_U+10FFFF).
 This splits the big hex number into two smaller 4-digit numbers.
 In this case, the crying emoji would be represented as `\ud83d\ude22`.

 * Use the Unicode code point directly, using a slightly different format: `\u{1F622}`.
 Notice the curly brackets wrapping the code.

-In the JSON, we have four character codes without curly brackets, and none of them can be surrogate pairs because [they're not in the right range](https://mathiasbynens.be/notes/javascript-encoding#surrogate-pairs).
+In the JSON, each reaction uses four character codes without curly brackets, and none of them can be surrogate pairs because [they're not in the right range](https://mathiasbynens.be/notes/javascript-encoding#surrogate-pairs).

 So what are they?